-- These variables are currently only allowed to appear within the VCL hooks vcl\recv, vcl\hash, vcl\deliver and vcl\log. - Requests made with HTTP/2 will appear in custom logs (/guides/streaming-logs/custom-log-formats) as HTTP1.1 because those requests will already have been decrypted by the time Varnish sees it.
+- These variables are currently only allowed to appear within the VCL hooks vcl recv, vcl hash, vcl deliver and vcl log. - Requests made with HTTP/2 will appear in custom logs (/guides/streaming-logs/custom-log-formats) as HTTP1.1 because those requests will already have been decrypted by the time Varnish sees it.
 Specifically, the %r variable will not accurately represent the type of HTTPX request being processed.

 Feature Description fastly_info.is_h2 Whether or not the request was made using HTTP/2.
-Returns a boolean value. fastly_info.h2.is_push If the request was made over HTTP/2, whether or not the request is part of a push request.
-Returns a boolean value. fastly_info.h2.stream_id If the request was made over HTTP/2, the underlying HTTP/2 stream ID.

-Feature Description h2.push( <string>)</string> Triggers an HTTP/2 server push of the asset passed into the function as the input-string. tls.client.protocol The TLS protocol version this connection is speaking over.
+Returns a boolean value. fastly_info.h2.is_push Whether or not this request was a server-initiated request generated to create an HTTP/2 Server-pushed response.
+Returns a boolean value. fastly_info.h2.stream_id If the request was made over HTTP/2, the underlying HTTP/2 stream ID. h2.push(<string>)</string> Triggers an HTTP/2 server push of the asset passed into the function as the input-string. tls.client.protocol The TLS protocol version this connection is speaking over.
 Example: "TLSv1.2" tls.client.servername The Server Name Indication (SNI) the client sent in the ClientHello TLS record.
 Returns "" if the client did not send SNI.
 Returns NULL (the undefined string) if the request is not a TLS request. tls.client.cipher The cipher suite used to secure the client TLS connection.
-Example: "ECDHE-RSA-AES128-GCM-SHA256" [tls.client.ciphers_sha] A SHA1 of the cipher suite identifiers sent from the client as part of the TLS handshake, represented in base64. [tls.client.tlsexts_sha] A SHA1 of the TLS extension identifiers sent from the client as part of the TLS handshake, represented in base64.
+Example: "ECDHE-RSA-AES128-GCM-SHA256" tls.client.ciphers_sha A SHA1 of the cipher suite identifiers sent from the client as part of the TLS handshake, represented in base64. tls.client.tlsexts_sha A SHA1 of the TLS extension identifiers sent from the client as part of the TLS handshake, represented in base64.